UIP-Urban-Intelligence-Platform/UIP-Urban_Intelligence_Platform/wiki/Contributing.md

 # 🤝 Contributing Guide

-Thank you for your interest in contributing to Builder Layer End!
+Thank you for your interest in contributing to UIP - Urban Intelligence Platform!

 ---